Equality and diversity

 EPSRC activities include:

-- Working towards the equality and diversity target set by Council - 50% target by gender for our Council and Strategic Advisory Network by 2020 and a 30% target for female membership for our College and across all SATs by 2020.
+- Working towards the equality and diversity target set by Council - of over 40% of the membership from the under-represented gender for our Council and Strategic Advisory Network by 2020 and a 30% target for the membership of the under-represented gender for our College and across all SATs by 2020

 - Reviewing our own peer review processes to ensure they are consistent with our equality and diversity approach